 The optional_initial_data can be a tab- and newline-delimited table of data which should have the same number of columns as the column definition.
 This will be used to populate the content of the list.

 The optional_mode can specify behaviour of the list.
-It can include the keyword "drag" for a reorderable list, or "multiple" to allow selecting more than one line at a time (these are mutually exclusive).
+This should be a number consisting of bit flags using the constants `fListMode_Selectable`, `fListMode_OnlyOne`, `fListMode_ContinuousItemHit`, `fListMode_DoubleclickAccept`, `fListMode_DoubleclickItemHit`, `fListMode_ToggleSelection`, `fListMode_Draggable`.
+(Deprecated: The mode can also be a comma-delimited string containing keywords: It can include the keyword "drag" for a reorderable list (equivalent to fListMode_Draggable), or "multiple" to allow selecting more than one line at a time (opposite to fListMode_OnlyOne) (these are mutually exclusive)).

 on Before:F_FORM(w) InsertListObject(w, "L_LIST2", "Head|99*\tHead2|99\tHead3|30|C\tHead4|70|R\n", "Blah\tBlah\t*\t0.00\nFoo\tBar\tn\t99.00\n" * 10, "multiple") end